-- Make smart seafood choices by arming you with the facts about what makes U.S. seafood sustainable.
+- make smart seafood choices by offering the facts about what makes U.S. seafood sustainable,

 - get up-to-date information on the status of some of the nation’s most valuable marine fish,

 - understand how U.S. seafood is responsibly harvested and grown,

-- Find tips on buying and eating seafood (recipes included).
+- find tips on buying and eating seafood (recipes included) and more!

 Google Arts & Culture is a non-profit initiative working with cultural institutions and artists around the world.
 Together, their mission is to preserve and bring the world’s art and culture online so it’s accessible to anyone, anywhere.

 The Internet Archive is a non-profit digital library of Internet sites and other cultural artifacts in digital form.
 The library provides free, public access to a large collection of digital materials that includes websites, texts, videos, audio, software, images, and videogames, as well as public-domain books.

 The Book Concierge is NPR’s annual, interactive, year-end reading guide.
 With book selections made by NPR staff members and trusted critics, this resource will help you find your next great read.
 Mix and match tags such as Book Club Ideas, Biography & Memoir, or Ladies First to filter results and find the book that’s perfect for you or someone you love.

 Use this resource to search for local jobs in Ohio or post a resume to attract potential employers.
 This website also includes free practice exams, computer skills training, and job-search guidance, as well as budget and money managment calculators.